jilluthoff/Analyzing-Medicare-Expansion/README.md

 ## Conclusion

-As expected, there was in a difference in uninsured adult rates between the two groups.
+As expected, there was an increase in access to healthcare for states that expanded coverage, however surprisingly that increase has only helped improve mental health in those states.

 ## Future Steps

-In the future I would like to collect more data on health care cost, spending, and quality to see how they have been effected by the affordable care act, and possibly try to expand the data to compare the United States health and healthcare to other countries.
+In the future I would like to collect more data on health care cost, spending, quality, and equality to see how they have been effected by the affordable care act, and possibly try to expand the data to compare the United States health and healthcare to other countries.